 Please note that in the above video I’ve doubled the recipe as shown below.
 In addition, I haven’t included the coloring and flavoring because when making icing in large batches to be frozen for future use I leave the icing a blank canvas so that I can color and flavor when preparing the portion I will be using.

 Here are a few random snippets of info before you pull out the mixing bowls.

 - Dried royal icing tends to have a hard snap.
 This hard bite is most noticeable and occasionally unpleasant when cookies have been decorated with layers of royal icing embellishments and transfers.
 Corn syrup and glycerin function in similar ways.
 They both create a more tender bite while adding shine to the finish.
-If the royal icing is to be combined with the glaze in making Sweet Hope Icing, the addition of glycerin isn’t necessary.
-Glycerin has only been included as an optional ingredient for those who might want to hold back some of the royal icing to use separately.
+If the royal icing is to be combined with the glaze in making Sweet Hope Icing, the addition of glycerin isn’t necessary but suggested if large embellishments will be made.

 - Following these recipes should result in an extremely thick icing I refer to as condensed icing.
 By adding flavoring and coloring gel you’ll have the approximate consistency desired for fine details, piping words, attaching dimensional creations such as gingerbread houses, or making roses and other transfer embellishments.
 Add additional water to thin to consistencies used for outlining and flooding.

 - Sweet Hope Icing can be left on the counter in an air-tight container for 2-3 days or stored in the refrigerator for up to 7-10 days.
 It can be kept in the freezer indefinitely.
 When using frozen or refrigerated icing be sure to allow the icing to thaw completely since it needs to reach room temperature to get a true gauge on the icing consistency.
 Should you notice any separation in the icing just hand stir until the liquid is incorporated back in.